speeduino/wiki.js/configuration/VE_table.md

 This is a less commonly used mode, but is an alternative in the same setups that you would use `Multiplied %`

 ### Switched - Conditional
+Conditional switched mode will allow use of the 2nd fuel table when a certain value goes above a defined level.
+The available switching values are:

+* RPM
+* Ethanol content
+* MAP
+* TPS

+Dpending on the desired outcome, this can be used to expand the resolution of the main fuel table, automatically handle alternate fuels or as an alternative ITB mode (Particularly if running boosted ITBs).

 ### Switched - Input based